quentinsf/IMAPdedup/README.md

 which will create a virtualenv for you and keep it up to date as you experiment without you having to think much about it or do any activation and deactivation.

+### Using docker

+To run IMAPdedup in a docker container, you can use the following commands:
+First, build the image:

+    docker build -t imapdedup .

+Then you can run the container with the following command:

+    docker run --rm -it imapdedup --help

+See _[Simple-use](#simple-use)_ for more information on how to use IMAPdedup.

 ## Trying it out